IBM/GetStartedJava/README.md

     }
     ```

-5. Don't forget to keep the close } at the end of the JedisPoolFactor class definition and save the file.
+e.
+Don't forget to keep the close } at the end of the JedisPoolFactor class definition and save the file.

 ## 13. Add the Properties file for use when running locally

-1. Copy the `src/main/resources/cloudant.properties` file to `src/main/resources/redis.properties` and update line 3 to: `redis_url=`
+Copy the `src/main/resources/cloudant.properties` file to `src/main/resources/redis.properties` and update line 3 to: `redis_url=`

     > Since this will be parsed as a full URI, if you want to use a local copy of redis, instead of providing `localhost` as the value, set it to be `redis://localhost:6379/`

 ## 14. Test the Code Locally

-1. There should be no code errors after all of the updates are complete and the local Liberty server should automatically refresh.
+a.
+There should be no code errors after all of the updates are complete and the local Liberty server should automatically refresh.
 Access the application at http://localhost:9080/GetStartedJava

-2. Add a user in the application.
+b.
+Add a user in the application.
 And then add a user of the same name.
 Since there is no Redis service defined, duplicates will still be successful.

-3. In IBM Cloud, go to the Cloudant dashboard for the service, if there are any documents listed, select all of them in the `mydb` database and then delete them:
+c.
+In IBM Cloud, go to the Cloudant dashboard for the service, if there are any documents listed, select all of them in the `mydb` database and then delete them:

     ![](images/CloudantUsers.png)

-4. Create a Redis instance: Either start a local copy of Redis and update `redis.properties` with the value `redis://localhost:6379/` OR create a Compose for Redis service instance in IBM Cloud using the service catalog and copy the `URL` credential to the `redis.properties` file.
+d.
+Create a Redis instance: Either start a local copy of Redis and update `redis.properties` with the value `redis://localhost:6379/` OR create a Compose for Redis service instance in IBM Cloud using the service catalog and copy the `URL` credential to the `redis.properties` file.

-5. After updating the `redis.properties` file, restart the application on Liberty.
+e.
+After updating the `redis.properties` file, restart the application on Liberty.

-6. Use the application again.
+f.
+Use the application again.
 Try to use the same name twice.
 At this point, Redis will catch the submission and prevent duplicates.

     ![](images/AliceTwice.png)

 ## 15. Publish to IBM Cloud

-1. With the application working correctly, select the application from the navigator and select **Run As**->**Maven install** to build and updated version of the war file.
+a.
+With the application working correctly, select the application from the navigator and select **Run As**->**Maven install** to build and updated version of the war file.

-2. If you have created a Compose for Redis service on IBM Cloud, publish the application to IBM Cloud.
+b.
+If you have created a Compose for Redis service on IBM Cloud, publish the application to IBM Cloud.
 When using the Add application tool, select both the Cloudant and Redis services provisioned in IBM Cloud.

-3. Check status on the IBM Cloud dashboard, and then access the application to test it out.
+c.
+Check status on the IBM Cloud dashboard, and then access the application to test it out.
 If you need to re-synchronize the cache and Cloudant instances, use the redis command-line shown in the service manage panel and the `flushdb` command to remove all inserted keys.
 Then from the Cloudant dashboard, remove all documents from `mydb`.

 <!--Include any relevant links-->